 The Center for Public Health and Community Genomics is committed to expanding involvement in the area of community genomics education.
-We want to be a source for useful, accurate and engaging educational materials promoting an understanding of genomics among the community at large using the following modalities:
+We are a source for useful, accurate and engaging educational materials promoting an understanding of genomics among the community at large using the following modalities:

 - Speaking and conference presentations